julikss/Web-Planner/README.md

 Created by Sanina Anastasia

 ### Evil Forest
 The dark forest is full of secrets.
-Night is not the best time to walk in the forest, and even more so in Evil Forest.
-Run and jump over obstacles.You need to survive one night.
+Night is not the best time to walk in the forest, and even more in Evil Forest.
+Run and jump over the obstacles.You need to survive one night.
 #### How to play
-Using the arrow keys on your keyboard to play.
+Use the arrow keys on your keyboard to play.

 Created by Marina Vasylieva